 Our Approach to Treatment Amidst COVID-19.

-As the country begins to open up for what will be the new “normal”, I wanted to share Integrative Life Center’s plan.
+As the country begins to open up for what will be the new “normal”, we want to continue to be transparent with Integrative Life Center’s approach.
 With the safety measures we have instituted, we have been very fortunate that that we have not had any COVID-19 cases.

 ILC’s response to the pandemic has been swift as we went beyond the CDC protocols by providing PCR COVID-19 tests to all incoming clients and new staff.
 This reduced the risk considerably.
 We are committed to providing a safe treatment experience for our clients and staff.
 Our protocols are working and we will continue to follow them.